asr1/digital-garden/src/site/notes/Politics/The Lightning.md

 There are some things you don't talk about.
 You can't talk about in public.

-I don't mean things that are taboo, like how you can [[Taboo\|draw a straight line from Ulysses to Family Guy]], I mean cultural norms.
+I don't mean things that are taboo, like how you can [[Politics/Taboo\|draw a straight line from Ulysses to Family Guy]], I mean cultural norms.
 Being on the "wrong" side of history.
 Having a take that will get you "canceled".

 One of my favorite articles from Slate Star Codex is called [Kolmogorov Complicity and the Parable of Lightning](https://slatestarcodex.com/2017/10/23/kolmogorov-complicity-and-the-parable-of-lightning/).
 Bear with me.